Yuri Ribeiro: Benfica

 Born in Switzerland to Portuguese migrant parents, Ribeiro moved to Vieira do Minho, Braga District at the age of two.
-He started playing football at Escola Os Craques when he was 9.
-He joined S.C.
+He started playing football at Escola Os Craques, joined S.C.
 Braga's academy four years later and, at the age of 13, signed for S.L.
-Benfica, where he went on to finish his development and win the 2013 juvenile national championship.
+Benfica, where he went on to finish his development and win the 2013 national championship.

 Ribeiro made his senior debut for Benfica's reserves on 29 May 2015, starting in a 2–1 home win over Vitória S.C.
 B in the Segunda Liga.
 He started the following season as a backup to Pedro Rebocho but was called to action when the latter injured himself at Varzim SC.

 Ribeiro first appeared in official matches with the first team on 14 December 2016, playing the entire 3–0 away victory over Real S.C. in the round of 16 of the Taça de Portugal.
-The following 3 January, he also started against F.C.
+On 3 January 2017, he also started against F.C.
 Vizela in the Taça da Liga (4–0 win at the Estádio da Luz in the group stage).

 On 30 June 2017, Ribeiro joined Rio Ave F.C. on a season-long loan deal.
 His maiden appearance in the Primeira Liga took place on 7 August, in a 1–0 home defeat of C.F.
 Os Belenenses.
 He totalled 29 games in his year in Vila do Conde, and scored a first career goal in a 2–0 home win over Boavista F.C. the following 21 January.

 Ribeiro returned to Benfica for the 2018–19 campaign, extending his contract with the club for an additional five years.
-On 14 February 2019, he made his European debut as they beat Galatasaray SK 2–1 in the first leg of the UEFA Europa League round of 32, their first-ever victory in Turkey.
+On 14 February 2019, he made his European debut as they beat Galatasaray SK 2–1 in the first leg of the round of 32 of the UEFA Europa League, their first-ever victory in Turkey.